kimoVoid/TPCarpet/README.md

-# TPCarpet
+# TPCarpet 1.15.2
-Carpet mod extension for TecnicPhantoms SMP
+A Fabric-Carpet mod extension for TecnicPhantoms SMP

 ## Commands
 - `/setsb (scoreboard)` - Command for that any player can change sidebar.